 The approval of the Board of Directors is necessary when a company officer assumes office as a representative or agent of other company, or a director runs his or her own company.
 Even when taking office as an officer of another company in a non-representative capacity, the Board of Directors must be notified.

 Employees are generally prohibited from taking positions as officers, employees, agents, etc. of other companies or organizations, except when instructed to do so by the company.
 However, if there are unavoidable circumstances, please notify the Administrative Division and obtain permission from the company.

 Serving concurrently at trading partner companies, including as an adviser or consultant to any company with whom we are engaged in business transactions, is generally prohibited as it is likely to cause suspicion of abuse of positon.
 However, if there are unavoidable circumstances, please notify the Administrative Division and obtain permission from the company.

 It is prohibited to utilize one’s position to put pressure on people within the company to deal with a company with which his/her relatives or friends are related.
 Business transactions should be decided objectively in view of price, service and quality.

 We value personal dignity.
-It is unacceptable to discriminate in word or action against anyone on the basis of gender, age, nationality, ethnicity, race, beliefs, religion, social status, lineage, hometown, occupation, appearance, or disability.
+It is unacceptable to discriminate in word or action against anyone on the basis of gender, sexual orientation, gender identity, age, nationality, ethnicity, race, beliefs, religion, social status, lineage, hometown, occupation, appearance, or disability.

 There is zero tolerance for behaviors such as disrespect, mischief, discriminatory treatment, harassment, intimidation, sexual harassment, power harassment and so forth.
 If you suffer such treatment, please notify the president or general manager of the Administrative Department directly.
 When the company receives a complaint, we immediately investigate the facts and rectify the situation with sufficient consideration so that the victim does not suffer disadvantageous treatment thereafter.